frederic-perez/AmE-dictionary/data/dictionary.md

 __grungy__ :two::hammer:
 __grunt__ _n_ :seven: __1__ A deep guttural sound. __2__ _Slang_ An infantryman in the US military, especially in the Vietnam War. _Grunts and generals._ _You'll have as many troopers as you need for the grunt work._ __3__ _Slang_ One who performs routine or mundane tasks. _The grunt work._
 __grunted__ _v_ :four::hammer:
-__GTFO__ _idiom_ __1__ _rude slang_ An abbreviation for "get the fuck out," an angry imperative for someone to leave, leave one alone, or stop what they are doing. _If she's going to make snarky comments about my food, then she can just GTFO._ __2__ _rude slang_ An abbreviation for "get the fuck out" used to express surprise at what one has just been told.
+__GTFO__ _abbr_ _idiom_ :two: __1__ _rude slang_ An abbreviation for "get the fuck out," an angry imperative for someone to leave, leave one alone, or stop what they are doing. _If she's going to make snarky comments about my food, then she can just GTFO._ __2__ _rude slang_ An abbreviation for "get the fuck out" used to express surprise at what one has just been told.
 Although the use of "fuck" can be offensive, this usage of the phrase is not intended to be rude. _You got the job?
 GTFO!_
 __guard__ :mute:[g~~u~~ard]
 __guess__ :mute:[g~~u~~ess]
 __guesstimate__ _n informal_ An estimate based on conjecture.